 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 Health and medical services in Cambodia are generally of a very poor quality and very limited in the services they can provide.
 Outside the capital there are almost no medical facilities equipped to deal with medical emergencies.
 A list of medical services can be found on the Australian Embassy website.
 Hospitals and doctors generally require up-front payment in cash.
 In the event of a serious illness or accident, medical evacuation to a destination with the appropriate facilities would be necessary.
 Air evacuations, often to Bangkok or Singapore, are very expensive.
 All medical costs, including evacuations, are at the traveller’s expense.

-Take care if purchasing local medication.
+Take care if purchasing medication in Cambodia.
 Local pharmacies may sell counterfeit medication which is often indistinguishable from authentic medication.

 Mosquito-borne diseases such as dengue fever and Japanese encephalitis are widespread across Cambodia.
 Malaria is also prevalent in some regions, particularly along the borders in the mountainous regions.
 We encourage you to seek medical advice about taking prophylaxis against malaria and other mosquito-borne diseases where necessary; and to take measures to avoid insect bites, including using an insect repellent at all times, wearing long, loose fitting, light coloured clothing and ensuring your accommodation is mosquito proof.